Resources & references

 Evergreen guides on mold inspection costs, common mold types, symptoms, prevention, and how to vet a professional.
 Every guide is editorially reviewed and cited from authoritative sources.

 Inspection and testing solve different problems.
-Here's exactly when each is the right call -- and why doing both 'just to be safe' often wastes money.
+Here's exactly when each is the right call, and why doing both 'just to be safe' often wastes money.

 After mold remediation, an independent clearance test is the only way to confirm the work succeeded.
 Here's how PRV works, what passing actually means, and how to choose the third-party verifier.